 Consider a mix of yummy and healthy.
 Why not give a plate of cookies and a custom seasoning blend?
 Or some toffee and almond bark alongside a delicious dry soup mix?
 People love variety.

 Make sure you have all the kitchen equipment you need!
 For example, don’t try to make candy without a candy thermometer because no, you can’t eyeball it.
-Not unless you’ve been doing it for ten years.
+Not unless you’ve been doing it for years.
 To ensure maximum success with the least amount of headaches, follow the instructions and ingredients given for each recipe (except for baking time--more on that below).
 And only after you’ve mastered a technique should you start modifying it.

 If you want your cookies to be uniform in size, use a scale rather than just a spoon.
 If every cookie weighs an ounce, they’re going to look much more professional than if you just eyeball them.
-If you don’t own a kitchen scale, they’re cheap.
+If you don’t own a kitchen scale, get one: they’re cheap.

 Powdered sugar icing:

 1 C. powdered sugar